intelowlproject/IntelOwl/README.md

 ### Features

-- Provides enrichment of threat intel for malware as well as observables (IP, Domain, URL and hash).
+- Provides enrichment of Threat Intel for malware as well as observables (IP, Domain, URL, hash, etc).
 - This application is built to **scale out** and to **speed up the retrieval of threat info**.
 - It can be integrated easily in your stack of security tools ([pyintelowl](https://github.com/intelowlproject/pyintelowl)) to automate common jobs usually performed, for instance, by SOC analysts manually.
 - Intel Owl is composed of:
-  - **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internal analyzers (like Yara or Oletools)
+  - **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internally available tools (like Yara or Oletools)
   - **connectors** that can be run to export data to external platforms
-- API written in Django and Python 3.9.
+- API REST written in Django and Python 3.9.
-- Built-in frontend client written in React, with **[certego-ui](https://github.com/certego/certego-ui)**, provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc. [Live Demo](https://intelowlclient.firebaseapp.com/).
+- Built-in frontend client written in ReactJS, with **[certego-ui](https://github.com/certego/certego-ui)**: provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc.

 ## Documentation [![Documentation Status](https://readthedocs.org/projects/intelowl/badge/?version=latest)](https://intelowl.readthedocs.io/en/latest/?badge=latest)